Simplilearn-Edu/Sample/README.md

-This repository is for sharing project codes and files among coworkers.
+This repository is for sharing project codes and files among coworkers